Table of Contents

 Tip: Whether to pause or not is largely based on personal preference.
 Some considerations:

-- For people who have issues maintaining good form throughout a set, a brief pause can help decrease momentum and make it easier to ensure proper positioning throughout the movement.
+- For people who have issues maintaining good form throughout a set, a brief pause can help increase stability and make it easier to ensure proper positioning throughout the movement.

 - Along with the above consideration, by aiding good form pausing can decrease the risk of injury.

 - For individuals pursuing athletic endeavors part of athletic training generally includes maximizing the stretch reflex.
 You can specifically develop this with exercises such as plyometrics.
 Traditional strength training is also effective if you do not pause between the eccentric and concentric phases and perform the concentric phase as rapidly as possible; this helps to increase your rate of force development.

 - As the stretch reflex primarily assists the beginning of the concentric phase, pausing specifically makes the beginning portion more difficult (though the latter portion can also be more difficult due to the beginning portion generating less momentum to carry the weight through the latter portion).
-Thus, specific exercises “feel” different when pausing or not pausing.
+Thus, specific exercises may feel different when pausing or not pausing.
 For this reason you may find that it seems better to pause on some exercises than others.

 Ultimately you can try incorporating pauses on various exercises and decide if you want to continue including them or not.
 For the purpose of improving form and helping decrease the risk of injury a brief pause (~0.5 seconds) is sufficient.
-This will eliminate any excess momentum or “jerking” that you may otherwise experience.
-To minimize the stretch reflex, pausing at least 1 second is beneficial.
+This will aid stability and help eliminate any “jerking” that you may otherwise experience.
+To minimize the stretch reflex, if desired, pausing at least 1 second is beneficial.

-- hypertrophy: perform isometric contractions at 70-75% of maximum voluntary contraction (“MVC”) for 3-30 seconds per repetition for a total of 80-150 seconds per session
+- hypertrophy: perform isometric contractions at 70-75% of your MVC for 3-30 seconds per repetition for a total of 80-150 seconds per session

-- maximum strength: perform isometric contractions at 80-100% MVC for 1-5 seconds per repetition for a total of 30-90 seconds per session
+- maximum strength: perform isometric contractions at 80-100% of your MVC for 1-5 seconds per repetition for a total of 30-90 seconds per session

-- explosive strength: perform isometric contractions where you generate force as quickly as possible to near 100% MVC
+- explosive strength: perform isometric contractions where you generate force as quickly as possible to near 100% of your MVC

 What the research suggests

-In a SR/MA including 15 studies, both faster and slower concentric phases yielded similar strength results; however, there was a trend towards better results with a faster concentric phase when working at 60-79% 1RM.(Davies, 2017) In a SR/MA of 54 studies, resistance training with a fast bar speed (at <60% 1RM loads) or with the concentric portion of the rep performed as fast as possible yielded greater improvements in rate of force development than intentionally slower bar speeds.(Blazevich, 2020)
+- In a 2017 SR/MA including 15 studies, both faster and slower concentric phases yielded similar strength results; however, there was a trend towards better results with a faster concentric phase when working at 60-79% of one’s 1RM.(Davies, 2017)

-Additionally, regarding hypertrophy, one SR of 6 studies found conflicting results.(Hackett, 2018) All 6 studies used untrained subjects, small sample sizes (135 total participants within all 6 studies), and a relatively low load (<60% 1RM).
+- Regarding hypertrophy, a 2018 SR of 6 studies found conflicting results.(Hackett, 2018) All 6 studies used untrained subjects, small sample sizes (135 total participants within all 6 studies), and a relatively low load (<60% 1RM).
 Additionally, the methodology in several of the studies was questionable since some groups did not experience any hypertrophy; this is unusual in studies including beginners.
 In 3 of the 5 studies involving the legs slower repetition speed was advantageous while both studies involving the biceps found an advantage to faster repetition speed.

-- With 50% of our 1RM we can easily perform either 1 or 5 second eccentric and concentric phases.
+- With 50% of your 1RM you can easily perform either 1 or 5 second eccentric and concentric phases.

-- With 90% of our 1RM it is much more difficult to perform very slow reps as our muscles will fatigue too quickly.
-On the other hand, we also cannot perform very fast reps since it takes longer to generate the required force required; recall the force-velocity curve from Lesson 1.
+- With 90% of your 1RM it is much more difficult to perform very slow reps as your muscles will fatigue too quickly.
+On the other hand, you also cannot perform very fast reps since it takes longer to generate the required force; recall the force-velocity curve from Lesson 1.

 Several studies in the other reviews listed above did use heavier loads and then compared a controlled concentric phase (ie, a 3 second concentric) with an as-fast-as-possible concentric phase, even if this was not that much faster than the controlled concentric phase.

-While the research is less conclusive for hypertrophy, regarding strength there is a benefit to performing the concentric portion of repetitions as quickly as possible.
-Strength and hypertrophy correlate to a degree, and thus it seems likely that performing the concentric phase as quickly as possible will benefit, or at least not hinder, hypertrophy adaptations.
-However, this only applies if we do not compromise good form to perform the reps more quickly.
+While the research is less conclusive for hypertrophy, regarding strength and power there is a benefit to performing the concentric portion of repetitions as quickly as possible.
+Strength and hypertrophy correlate to a degree, and thus it makes sense to me that performing the concentric phase as quickly as possible will benefit, or at least not hinder, hypertrophy adaptations.
+However, this only applies if you do not compromise good form to perform the reps more quickly.

 Tip: When performing the concentric phase as quickly as possible it is still important to control the weight to decrease the risk of injury and ensure you maintain good form.
-For the eccentric phase there are some exercises where we can perform this very quickly; for example, people who perform many pushups generally descend in <1 second while maintaining good form.
+There are some exercises where you can perform the eccentric phase very quickly; for example, people who perform many pushups generally descend in <1 second while maintaining good form.
 However, with most exercises aiming for a 1-2 second eccentric phase promotes safety while avoiding wasting excess energy.